Mariposa School of Global Education

 Thank you for your commitment.
 We look forward to getting to know you and your child better this year.

-If your child is absent, you must call the office (818-707-7144) to report his/her absence on the day of the absence and/or follow up with an absence note to the teacher on the day your child returns to school.
-Students are deemed truant (in violation of compulsory attendance law) if they have three or more unexcused absences and/or tardies (30 minutes or more in duration) within one school year (Education Code Section 48260).
+If your child is absent, you must call the office (818-707-7144) to report his/her absence on the day of the absence or bring an absence note to the teacher on the day your child returns to school.
+Students are deemed truant (in violation of compulsory attendance law) if they have three or more unexcused absences and/or lates (31 minutes or more in duration) within one school year (Education Code Section 48260).

 It is very important that all students arrive to school on time.
 Please make sure if you drive your child to school, to drop him/her off no later than 8:40 A.M.
 Your child is considered tardy if he/she is not lined up at 8:45.
 You must report to the office with your child to get a tardy slip after this time.
 Aside from school rules, punctuality is a life skill.
 Children thrive on routines so please instill good habits and an appreciation for being prepared and on-time.